 - i.
-Tribes: - ii. civil rights organizations (including disability rights organizations); and - iii. stakeholders representing the interests of children with disabilities, English learners, children experiencing homelessness, children and youth in foster care, migratory students, children who are incarcerated, and other underserved students.
+Tribes; - ii. civil rights organizations (including disability rights organizations); and - iii. stakeholders representing the interests of children with disabilities, English learners, children experiencing homelessness, children and youth in foster care, migratory students, children who are incarcerated, and other underserved students.

 The description must also include how the SEA will ensure that LEAs provide the public the opportunity to provide input in the development of the LEA's plan for the use of ARP ESSER funds and take such input into account.

-The ARP ESSER use of funds plan template will require LEAs to identify stakeholders that were consulted for plan development and to describe how input from stakeholders was used to inform plan content.
-Additionally, LEAs will be required to describe the process used for public feedback, summarize the feedback provided, and describe how public feedback was used to inform plan content.
+The MSDE has communicated to LEAs that they must engage in meaningful consultation with the stakeholder groups listed under E.2 when developing their ARP ESSER use of funds plans (see Weekly Transmittal to LEA Superintendents_7.2.21).
+LEAs may wish to consider utilizing existing mechanisms (for example, many school systems have established Family Advisory Councils) or creating new mechanisms to engage stakeholders in developing their ARP ESSER use of funds plans, gathering input, and informing plan content.
 All LEAs are required to submit signed assurances certifying that they have adhered to all Federal and State requirements.

 All ARP ESSER use of funds plans submitted by LEAs will be reviewed by a cross-agency team from the MSDE.
 The MSDE review team will assess the level of completeness and the degree to which content in the ARP ESSER use of funds plan meets Federal and State requirements.
 LEA ARP ESSER use of funds plans that are not approved by the MSDE will receive feedback to inform modifications.
-All modified plans are required to be resubmitted to the MSDE for review and approval.
+LEAs will be required to resubmit all modified ARP ESSER use of funds plans to the MSDE for review and approval.

 - 3. Describe how the SEA will support and monitor its LEAs in using ARP ESSER funds.
 The description must include: - i.
-How the SEA will support and monitor its LEAs' implementation of evidence-based interventions that respond to students' academic, social, emotional, and mental health needs, such as through summer learning or summer enrichment, extended day, comprehensive afterschool programs, or extended school year programs - including the extent to which the SEA will collect evidence of the effectiveness of interventions employed; See response to E.3.iii below - How the SEA will support and monitor its LEAs in specifically ii. addressing the disproportionate impact of the COVID-19 pandemic on certain groups of students, including each of the student groups listed in question A.3.i.-viii; and - See response to E.3.iii below - iii.
-How the SEA will support and monitor its LEAs in using ARP ESSER funds to identify, reengage, and support students most likely to have experienced the impact of lost instructional time on student learning, such as: - Students who have missed the most in-person instruction during the 2019-2020 and 2020-2021 school years; - b.
+How the SEA will support and monitor its LEAs' implementation of evidence-based interventions that respond to students' academic, social, emotional, and mental health needs, such as through summer learning or summer enrichment, extended day, comprehensive afterschool programs, or extended school year programs including the extent to which the SEA will collect evidence of the effectiveness of interventions employed;

+See response to E.3.iii below

+ii.
+How the SEA will support and monitor its LEAs in specifically addressing the disproportionate impact of the COVID-19 pandemic on certain groups of students, including each of the student groups listed in question A.3.i.-viii; and

+See response to E.3.iii below

+- iii.
+How the SEA will support and monitor its LEAs in using ARP ESSER funds to identify, reengage, and support students most likely to have experienced the impact of lost instructional time on student learning, such as: - a.
+Students who have missed the most in-person instruction during the 2019-2020 and 2020-2021 school years; - b.
 Students who did not consistently participate in remote instruction when offered during school building closures; and - c.
 Students most at-risk of dropping out of school.

-The MSDE launched a comprehensive monitoring process.
+The MSDE has launched a comprehensive monitoring process (see MSDE Monitoring Plan 6.22.21).
 The purpose of monitoring is to: